AlexAnth/AppIRDM/README.md

 Choosing an efficient way to query email data, distinguish spam mail from a users mailbox, clustering emails into subject categories are all tasks and challenges an email provider is responsible for in order to serve the end user successfully.
-Using Information Retrieval and Data Mining techniques I worked as a part of a group on building such functionality of an email provider and testing it on a large email dataset.
+Using Information Retrieval and Data Mining techniques I worked as a part of a group on building the functionality of an email provider and testing it on a large email dataset.
 The code presented is my part of the assignment on Boolean IR querying and email Classification.